Type 99 81 mm mortar

-The Type 99 81 mm mortar (Japanese as "Kyukyu Shiki Shohakuyekiho", meaning "99 model small trench mortar") was a Japanese mortar used primary by Imperial Japanese Army during World War II.
+The Type 99 81 mm mortar (Japanese as "Kyukyu Shiki Shohakuyekiho", meaning "99 model small trench mortar") was a Japanese mortar used by the Imperial Japanese Army during World War II.
+Its primary role was that of a lightweight mortar for assault and airborne troops that could be quickly assembled or disassembled.
+To ease transportation, the Type 99 mortar broke down into three loads, each of which was about 8 kg.
+The Type 99 81 mm mortar differs from the Type 97 81 mm infantry mortar in the shortness of its tube and in the method of firing.
 The Type 99 designation was given to this mortar as it was accepted in the year 2599 of the Japanese calendar (1939).
-The Type 99 81 mm mortar is typical of the Stokes-Brandt type mortar.
-The Type 99 81 mm mortar differs from the Type 97 81 mm infantry mortar in the shortness of its tube and in the method of firing.
-The differences between the Type 99 and the US 81-mm mortar, M1 are pronounced.